 Prostate cancer is the most common non-skin cancer in men in the United States.
 It is the second leading cancer killer of men in the country.
-Experts predict that one in six U.S. men will develop prostate cancer in their lifetime.
-When we detect prostate cancer early, treatment can results in a cure for up to 90% of patients.
+Experts predict that one in seven U.S. men will develop prostate cancer in his lifetime.
+When we detect prostate cancer early, treatment can result in a cure for up to 90% of patients.

 Screening for prostate cancer is the cornerstone of early detection.
 We recommend annual screening for the following groups.

 The urology physicians at The University of Kansas Hospital set the standard for care and treatment in prostate cancer and other urologic specialty areas.
 Learn more

 The University of Kansas Hospital's prostate cancer program has been recognized as one of just 13 Clinical Centers of Excellence in the nation, by Urology Times.

 Additionally, U.S. News and World Report ranks our hospital among the nation's top in cancer care and urology.

 The University of Kansas Cancer Center is among a select few in the nation, and the region's first, to earn National Cancer Institute designation.